Team-Deepiri/diri-helox/README.md

-# TripBlip MAG 2.0
+# tripblip MAG 2.0

-Welcome to TripBlip MAG 2.0, your AI-powered adventure companion that creates personalized local experiences, connects you with friends, and helps you discover the best your city (or the one you're at currently) has to offer.
+Welcome to tripblip MAG 2.0, your AI-powered adventure companion that creates personalized local experiences, connects you with friends, and helps you discover the best your city (or the one you're at currently) has to offer.

 ## Features